ProjetPP/PPP-QuestionParsing-Grammatical/documentation/General_questions.md

 * nsubj + dobj (+ do)               : What albums did Pearl Jam record?
 * nsubj + dobj                      : What dictator has the nickname "El Maximo"?
 * nsubj + dobj                      : What actor married John F. Kennedy's sister? > (?, instance of, actor) ∩ (?, wife, (John F. Kennedy, sister, ?))
+* nsubj + prep_in                   : How many gas stations are there in the United States?

 * voir Problematic questions dans hierarchy review